 How to tell Engine Size – Engine Size

 Engine size is the volume of fuel and air that can be purchased through a car’s cylinders and is measured in cubic centimetres (CC).
-Car engines sizes are normally specified in litres, which are rounded up to the nearest tenth of a litre.
+Car engine sizes are normally specified in litres, which are rounded up to the nearest tenth of a litre.
 If you want to know the side of your vehicle’s engine, there are several methods available to get the information, and below are some of them.

 • Open the hood of your vehicle and prop it up.
 Make sure it is turned off and cold before doing or performing any action.
 Look around the engine bay for an etched or raised marking indicating the size of the engine. on some other automobiles, there is an EPA sticker under the hood that states the average gas consumption as well as the size of the engine.